denis1011101/magical_taste/README.md

 # README

 This is an application that will help you choose mix of flavors exactly what you need.
+Text to telegram bot https://t.me/magical_taste_bot

 Things you may want to cover: